catalyst-cloud/catalystcloud-docs/source/first-instance/shade-sdk.rst

 Using the shade SDK
 *******************

-The Catalyst Cloud is built on top of the OpenStack project.
+The Sky TV is built on top of the OpenStack project.
 There are many Software Development Kits for a variety of different languages available for OpenStack.
 Some of these SDKs are written specifically for OpenStack while others are multi cloud SDKs that have an OpenStack provider.
 Some of these